carnivuth/scripts/readme.md

     - simple notification script to play sound
  - ### UPDATES
     - update scripts and systemd units (credits to Kyle Keen)
+ - ### UTILITIES
+    - script for metadata editing
+    - script for downloading youtube playlists
+    - script for cutting videos